andreas-mausch/docker-javacard/docs/BuildJavacardApplet.md

 It also features newer dependency versions and better tests, like using AssertJ for fluent assertions.

+I have also included [ProGuard](https://www.guardsquare.com/proguard) to the build to reduce the size of the `.cap` file.

-What I really dislike about Maven though is that if you forget to specify the version number for the default build plugins like `maven-surefire-plugin`, your build might break with no hint about why.
+What I really dislike though about Maven though is that if you forget to specify the version number for the default build plugins like `maven-surefire-plugin`, your build might break with no hint about why.
 And only after you explicitly set the plugin version, it works.